 In the Indian traditional working capital format, CC and OD are the most famous and commonly known working capital facilities.
-However, over the period, the banking industry has developed many products which are designed considering the characteristics of the nature of the businesses.
+However, over the period, the banking industry has developed many products.
+They have designed considering the characteristics of the nature of the businesses.
 Few of them are developed to build trust between buyer and seller.
 Generally, working capital facilities can bifurcate into two segments.
 One is fund-based and another one is non-fund-based.
-Bank Guarantee is the non-fund-based credit facility arranged by the banks to the borrower.
+Bank Guarantee is a non-fund-based credit facility.
+The bank arranges it for the borrower.

 The buyer/applicant approaches the bank to issue the bank guarantee to the seller.
 The applicant provides all the necessary inputs which include, amount, date, validity period, the purpose of the issuance, etc.

 Once the bank receives all the required documents and inputs to issue the bank guarantee, the bank issues the same to the seller.
 In this case, the banker may charge a certain amount as the fees to the buyer/applicant.
 Bank will also consider whether it has sufficient mortgage/collateral to issue the requested BG.
 If the requested amount is more than the banker’s comfort, the banker may ask the buyer/applicant to arrange for more security deposit.

 Once the seller receives the BG from the Buyer, it confirms to the seller his assured payment.
 So the seller can start the execution of the order and delivery of the goods and services.

 When the seller has performed all the terms and conditions of the payments, the buyer has to make the payment to the seller.
 In any case, if the buyer refrains from making the payment or delays the payment, then the BG issuing bank is liable to make the payment without question to the seller.
 And if the buyer makes the committed payment, then the bank guarantee stands void.

 Understand how Terkar Capital executes bank guarantees from the case study.